dmannock/EventLocker/README.md

 # Event Locker (POC)
+Still a work in progress - Not ready for consumption yet. see todos below.
 ### Idea
 Script to run on any dotnet environment that will check types (i.e. Events when EventSourcing) and ensure they have not been mutated since they were added (marked immutable).